0xemkey/Firework/README.md

 # 🛠️ Installation Guide

-Follow these steps to set up and run the APR Data Logger project on your local machine.
+Follow these steps to set up and run the APR Aggregator Logger Assistant project on your local machine.

 ---